 Over the years that we have been dealing with static holiday caravans and other sites, we have come across cases where many thousands of pounds could have been saved if the agreements had been checked first.

-We offer two main packages for holiday homes, depending on what you would like us to do;
+We offer two main packages for holiday homes that are under a licence agreement, depending on what you would like us to do;

 .